Accredited Specialty Yoga Teacher Training

 Common areas include the kitchen & campfire area (the heart of the Krishna Village), the reading room (with Internet hotspot) and the yoga hall where we gather for classes.

-Single, twin & double rooms in the White House
+Single & double rooms in the ‘Lotus Pod’ Guest House

-The latest addition to the Krishna Village accommodation options is the White House - a beautiful rustic Queenslander that has been fully renovated in 2018.
+The latest addition to the Krishna Village accommodation options is the Lotus Pod - a beautiful rustic Queenslander that has been fully renovated in 2018.
 Our newest yoga class room is on the first floor, while underneath we offer 7 retreat rooms with private verandahs.
-You can choose between 5 double rooms with a Queen Size bed (available as single or double occupation) and 2 Twin Shares, with two single beds each.
+Each rooms is equipped with a double bed and available as single occupancy, or double occupancy for couples.
 Bedding is being provided.
 Shared toilet and shower facilities are on the same floor.

 Single, twin share & double rooms in our refurbished shipping containers